Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 ### 1.1 What We're Building

 ```
-AKIRA PSYCHE: The Complete Science of Belief Dynamics
+AKIRA PSYCHE: A Framework for Belief Dynamics

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │